WenChentao/3DeeCellTracker/README.md

 If the driver is correctly installed, the driver version should be displayed:
 ![nvidia-smi](/pictures/nvidia-smi.png)
 ### 2.3 Software/packages for segmentation and tracking
-##### 2.3.1 Choose an appropriate version of Anaconda and download the installer:
+##### 2.3.1 Choose an appropriate version of Anaconda and install it:
 The latest version of the Anaconda installer has included most of the software/packages we need.
 See here: [https://docs.anaconda.com/anaconda/packages/py3.7_linux-64/](https://docs.anaconda.com/anaconda/packages/py3.7_linux-64/).
 Other software/packages can also be easily installed from the Anaconda cloud.
 We therefore recommend users to install the latest Anaconda for convenience.

 In this test, we installed Anaconda 2019.03 for linux 64bit with Python 3.7 which included Python, Spyder, numpy, matplotlib, scikit-image, scikit-learn, scipy, pillow, and h5py.
 The installer can be downloaded here: [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/)
-#### 2.3.2 Install Anaconda and other required packages:

 After download, we installed Anaconda by a command, and re-started the terminal (~1min):
 ```
 $ bash ~/Downloads/Anaconda_xxx.sh
 ```
 Users should replace the above path after “bash” with the correct one containing the installer.

+#### 2.3.2 Install required packages:
+Users can install the required packages manually or using our 3DCT.yml file.

+**Manually install:**
-(Optional) We recommend users to install and use following software/packages in a virtual Anaconda environment for safety.
+We recommend users to install and use following software/packages in a virtual Anaconda environment for safety.
 Here are the commands to create and activate a new environment (replace "yourenvname" with a custom name):
 ```
 $ conda create -n yourenvname --clone base
 $ source activate yourenvname